emilyeserven/cornerstone-comps/README.md

 * I don't know why, but the CSS isn't sticking outside of my test environment.
 Something to look into later...

+### Image Tabs

+*Description*: Originally this was supposed to be more dynamic.
+However, due to work and time constraints, I had to use a more hacky and less flexible solution for now.

+Files in original *Cornerstone* plugin that make up the tabs:

+* `/includes/shortcodes/tabs.php`
+* `/includes/elements/_alternate/tab.php`
+* `/includes/classes/builder/class-shortcode-generator.php`

 ## To-Do List

 * Provide instructions on how to make this set more modular.